 Subscriber is an AAccredited Investor,@ based upon the following (check all that apply):

-1. Subscriber is a natural person whose individual net worth, or joint net worth with his or her spouse, exceeds $1,000,000 at the time of acquisition of ; or
+1. Subscriber is a natural person whose individual net worth, or joint net worth with his or her spouse, exceeds $1,000,000 at the time of acquisition of Certificates the Certificate; or

 2. Subscriber is a natural person who had an individual income in excess of $200,000 in each of the two most recent years, or joint income with Subscriber=s spouse in excess of $300,000 in each of those years, and reasonably expects to reach the same income level in the current year; or